 7.3.1 About operating the system

-- Operation procedure varies according to the combination of compressor unit, heat exchanger unit, and user interface. - To protect the unit, turn on the main power switch 6 hours before operation. - If the main power supply is turned off during operation, operation will restart automatically after the power turns back on again. - When stopping the unit, the unit might still operate for a few minutes.
-This is not a malfunction.
+- Operation procedure varies according to the combination of outdoor unit and user interface. - To protect the unit, turn on the main power switch 6 hours before operation.

 7.3.2 About cooling, heating, fan only, and automatic operation